senya/git-check-rebase/docs/index.rst

    Use file with metadata for this rebase.
 Metadata includes information of previously checked commits (marked yellow in the table), information about removed commits (why they are removed).
 For syntax of meta file see :ref:`Meta syntax` below.

-.. option:: --jira user:password@server
+.. option:: --issue-tracker ISSUE_TRACKER

-   Specify jira account to be used :option:`--jira-issues` option
+   Specify issue tracker.
+You may use ``--issue-tracker jira`` for internal jira tracker, or specify any python class available in your system, like ``--issue-tracer my_package.MyTracker``.
+The class must implement same interface as ``git_check_rebase.gcr_jira.GCRTracer`` (see https://gitlab.com/vsementsov/git-check-rebase/-/blob/master/git_check_rebase/gcr_jira.py).

-.. option:: --jira-issues ISSUE_KEY1[,ISSUE_KEY2...]
+.. option:: --porting-issues ISSUE_KEY1[,ISSUE_KEY2...]

    Comma separated list of issues, where to search for commits from the *sequence*.
-Subtasks are searched too.
-If epic issues is specified all issues in this epic are searched, not the epic itself.
-Issues with description containing some commit subject from the *sequence* are listed in meta-column of the output.
+Subtasks/subepics are searched too.
+Issues with description containing some commit subject from the *sequence* are listed in "new" column.

 .. option:: --legend